 I always keep a basic first-aid kit handy and stocked with: Vetericyn, vitamins & electrolytes, epsom salt, non-stick gauze pads, Vetwrap, gloves, Epsom salt, sterile scalpels, tweezers, scissors and Duramycin, antibiotic ointment, Nutri-Drench and povodine-iodine.
 During an urgent, medical situation, acquiring supplies should not be the priority.

-It is very important that the antibiotic ointment used on chickens NOT contain a PAIN KILLER.
+CAUTION: It is very important that the antibiotic ointment used on chickens NOT contain a PAIN KILLER.
 Any ingredient ending in “caine” or “cane” (eg: benzocaine, lidocaine) can be harmful, if not fatal to chickens.

 Some other items you may wish to keep in a more extensive medical kit for your chickens are: